omigroup/gltf-extensions/extensions/2.0/KHR_audio_emitter/README.md

 This value is linear, a value of `0.0` is no volume, `0.5` is half volume, `1.0` is the original volume, `2.0` is double the volume, etc. The final volume of the audio is a combination of this value, the audio emitter's gain, and if the audio emitter is positional, the relative positions of the emitter and listener.

-#### Pitch Speed
+#### Playback Rate

-The `"pitchSpeed"` property is a number that is a multiplier for combined pitch and playback speed without resampling.
-If not specified, the pitch speed is `1.0`.
+The `"playbackRate"` property is a number that is a multiplier for combined pitch and playback speed without resampling.
+If not specified, the playback rate is `1.0`.

 For example, a value of `2.0` would double the playback speed of the audio, which doubles all frequencies in the audio, doubling the pitch.
+This property does not resample the audio, so the playback speed is locked together with the pitch.

 #### Loop

 The `"loop"` property is a boolean that specifies whether or not to loop the specified audio when finished.
 If `false` or not specified, the audio source does not loop.

-#### Auto Play
+#### Autoplay

-The `"autoPlay"` property is a boolean that specifies whether or not to play the specified audio when the glTF is loaded.
+The `"autoplay"` property is a boolean that specifies whether or not to play the specified audio when the glTF is loaded.
 If `false` or not specified, the audio source does not play automatically.

 #### Audio